2020-DEV-017/Tic-Tac-Toe/README.md

 	- Mark the token as "X" if the previous choice is "O" Test Case :
 		Game should identify the third play  is from Player 1 at position ([1,0]) and should give token "X" for it.

+ - Case 3: Game will not allow the user to choose a position outside grid size.
+	Test Case:
+		Player should get invalid position exception if position ([2,3]) is chosen beyond grid dimension
 ```